chanchal221b/crawling_task/README.md

 - output (output json-file name)

 The script searches the keyword, stores the related urls and fianlly writes the extarcted information on a json file.

+Task 2 - PDF content extractor

+Work is going on